James-VT/James-VT/README.md

 What do I mean by other things?

 I'm currently getting to grips with VSCode, having used only Gitpod up to this point.
-I am using VSCode to built my current project, which is a calculator for cooking meat.
+I am using VSCode as the IDE to build my current project, which is a calculator for cooking meat.
+This serves both as a way to learn to use VSCode and get some more practice with JavaScript.

 <!--